 Many times this felt like cruel and unusual punishment, but there was always a silver lining.
 We learned that our relationship could adjust to whatever life would throw at us when we stood united, staying grounded in the present moment.

-We started introducing small rituals throughout the day, like drinking coffee together over video chat, and watching TV shows at the same time and laughing about them afterwards.
+We started introducing small rituals throughout the day, like drinking coffee together over video chat and watching TV shows at the same time and laughing about them afterward.
 Italian men are known for their dramatic, grand gestures, but what I love about Angelo is his consistency and reliability.
 Every morning, I knew that he was going to be there for me during this difficult time.
 I knew that he would patiently listen to me as I shared my frustrations.
-I knew that when something wasn’t working around the house, I could call him and he would show me how to solve it in less than 2 minutes.
+I knew that when something wasn’t working around the house, I could call him and he would show me how to solve it in less than two minutes.
 I felt how much he cared for me when he would call me at night to wish me buona notte (sweet dreams), as nightmares started to creep up and scare me.
 I would then wake up with a text message from him, asking me if I slept soundly.